 So, what does this mean?
 Well, in a nutshell, it means that people are no longer susceptible to plastic digital advertising and the one size fits all marketing strategies of yesteryear.
-In fact, 92% of people trust recommendations from individuals (even if they don’t know them) over brands or businesses.
+In fact, the top ten highest spending brands reached over 14.3 billion users through YouTube campaigns alone.
+So it's not surprising that 92% of people trust recommendations from individuals (even if they don’t know them) over brands or businesses.
 When you consider that so many people trust the opinions of their peers, it's little wonder why influencer marketing is so popular - and effective.

 B2B Influencer Marketing:

 - The benefits of using influencers in your B2B marketing strategy

 - Shining examples of B2B influencer marketing campaigns

 - Some Awareness Measures are Quantifiable